Central Huijin Investment

-Central Huijin Investment Co., Ltd. is a Chinese investment company owned by the government of the People's Republic of China.
-Established in 2003, it became a wholly-owned subsidiary of China Investment Corporation, with its own Board of Directors and Board of Supervisors.
+Central Huijin Investment Ltd. is a Chinese sovereign fund company under the China Investment Corporation owned by the State Council of China.

+Established in 2003 by the People's Bank of China, five years later it became a wholly owned subsidiary of China Investment Corporation, with its own Board of Directors and Board of Supervisors.
 Central Huijin's principal shareholder rights are exercised on behalf of the State Council.
 Central Huijin is an organization by which the Chinese government can act as a shareholder for the "big four" state-owned banks, thereby improving corporate governance and initiating reforms of the banking industry.

 History

-Central Huijin Investment was acquired from the State Administration of Foreign Exchange by the China Investment Corporation for roughly $67 billion.